Resources

 Switzerland

-Geneva is one unpaid-internship-ridden city.
+Geneva is one unfair-internship-ridden city.
 With the largest United Nations office in the world, plus all the technical agencies of the UN, it attracts tons of students who hope to work in international affairs.
 So much of them, that the employers no longer bother to offer a salary to most of them.
+At least, the Geneva Intern Association now campaigns “to improve working conditions, and seeking fair remuneration” of interns.

 United Kingdom